Minerva House: Use

-Following the acquisition of Grindlays by Standard Chartered Bank in 2000, the building was refurbished during 2006 and is now in mixed use with 103686 sqft of office space over six floors and thirty four flats in 11900 sqft of residential space.
+Following the acquisition of Grindlays by Standard Chartered Bank in 2000, the building was refurbished during 2006 and is had mixed use with 103686 sqft of office space over six floors and thirty four flats in 11900 sqft of residential space.
+In 2022 works redevelopment of the building began that include partial demolition works with the retention of the existing structural frame and partial facade replacement, a 3-storey extension of the existing building to create a building up to 9 storeys, incorporating additional office floorspace, new external roof terraces and new public realm landscaping at ground level.